 And, just as folks used to work backwards from the desired policy intervention to the market failure theory that could justify it, they can now work backwards from the desired outcome to the behavioural economics rationale.
 So if you don't like people getting compensation for organ donation or blood donation, just say that it'll interfere with altruistic donation and cite some experimental evidence on warm glow.

-Mario Macis finds that, contrary to the behavioural blackboard, real world field experiments giving people real money for blood donations increases donations
+Mario Macis finds that, contrary to the behavioural blackboard, real world field experiments giving people real money for blood donations increases donations.

 As an economist, I wondered: Can we use economic incentives to stimulate blood donations?
-Economic intuition would suggest that the answer is yes, but theories in psychology and behavioral economics indicate that incentives might actually backfire if they conflict with people's intrinsic motivations to perform altruistic acts.
+Economic intuition would suggest that the answer is yes, but theories in psychology and behavioral economics indicate that incentives might actually backfire if they conflict with people's intrinsic motivations to perform altruistic acts.Here's the paper (ungated).
+Some of the effect is due to displacement - some donors move to areas providing the incentives.
+But the result holds: supply curves slope upwards.

 Together with Nicola Lacetera and Robert Slonim - my two research colleagues - I wanted to find a more definitive answer.
 We conducted a randomized controlled trial involving nearly 100,000 individuals, in partnership with the American Red Cross in Northern Ohio, to study the effect of economic incentives on blood donations.